Saicharan67/Movie-Finder/README.md

-This app Finds the Movie and details of the movie for you
+This app Finds the Movie and details of the movie for you based On....

+- Actor
+- Cast/Crew
+- Trending

+U Can Find ScreenShots of the project Below...👇👇👇

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).